creativecreatorormaybenot/clock/README.md

 * No premade widgets from the standard library were used in my own code, i.e.</a> every `RenderObject` in the tree of the clock was custom created by me.

   + Accessibility was implemented customly and it had to because I did not use any prebuilt widgets that come with `Semantics` implementations.
+Instead I overrode [ `RenderObject.describeSemanticsConfiguration` ](https://api.flutter.dev/flutter/rendering/RenderObject/describeSemanticsConfiguration.html) for every component.

 * No assets were used.
 The bullet point would be a bit short without this second sentence.